albmar85-uoc/psa-tech-test/README.md

 Overall, I focused on clarity, security, and alignment with Stripe’s recommended integration patterns while keeping the solution simple, maintainable, and easy to extend.

 ---
-## Security Considerations

-The implementation follows standard security practices:

-* Secret keys stored only in environment variables
-* PaymentIntent created exclusively server-side
-* Only client_secret exposed to frontend
-* Stripe Elements handles all card data
-* Backend never processes raw payment details

-This keeps the integration within minimal PCI scope.
-It is the responsibility of the implementer to review, validate, and ensure that all security requirements and compliance measures are properly met before deploying this solution to a production environment.

 ## What challenges did I face?

 During the implementation, I faced several challenges: